The Ultimate Victory Anthem — Modern Paraphrase | nocap.bible

 "Your dead shall live.
 Their bodies shall rise.
 You who dwell in the dust — awake and sing for joy!
 For Your dew is a dew of light, and the earth will give birth to the dead."

 Read that again.
-This is a resurrection promise, centuries before walked out of a tomb.
+This is a promise, centuries before walked out of a tomb.
 The people just said "we gave birth to wind" — and God responds with "I give birth to the dead."
 Where human effort produced nothing, God produces life from the grave itself.
 The dew of light falls on the dust, and the earth opens up — not to swallow, but to release.

-This verse lives rent free in the minds of scholars who study the development of resurrection hope in the Old Testament.
+This verse lives rent free in the minds of scholars who study the development of resurrection in the Old Testament.
 It's one of the earliest and clearest glimpses of what God ultimately accomplished on Easter morning. ✨

 Hide Until the Storm Passes ⛈️